darwinsimon/goscheduler/README.md

 # GoScheduler - Under Development

 Inspired by https://github.com/gocraft/work and https://github.com/nsqio/go-nsq, GoScheduler is a simple scheduler for Golang.
-It uses TCP connection to communicate between scheduler (server) and worker (client).
+It uses TCP connection to communicate between scheduler and client.

 ## Scheduler
+Scheduler service serves as the main gateway for receiving and pushing jobs.
+You could add storage to save preserve jobs.

 ```golang

 	// Set your logger